yoshitomo-matsubara/torchdistill/configs/official/coco2017/yoshitomo-matsubara/README.md

 ```

 ## Configuration
-### Models
-- Teacher: Faster R-CNN with ResNet-50 and FPN (Pretrained)
-- Student: Faster R-CNN with Bottleneck-injected ResNet-50 and FPN

 ### Reported Results
 #### Validation mAP (0.5:0.95) of student model on COCO 2017
 | T: Faster R-CNN with ResNet-50 and FPN                      | GHND (BBox)  |